 - 2 Critical Analysis Essays: You are required to watch two pre-selected films and write a critical analysis essay for each.
 For each essay, you will identify a theme and explain how one particular element supports that theme.
 Cite concrete examples from the film.
 Do NOT consult secondary sources (i.e. reviews, books, internet sites, TMA 102 text) when writing your essays.
 These are not simply plot summaries, but analyses that demonstrate critical skills learned in TMA 102.
 The titles of the selected films are located within the critical analysis section of the online application.
 The film is on reserve at the HBLL Media Center.

 - Creative Sample Video (Major Applicants Only): As part of this year’s Major application, you are required to create and submit a short non-fiction (documentary) film.
 This film must be no longer than 3 minutes total running time.
 This sample should be a new project made specifically for this application (i.e. do not use a film created with your friends in high school or done for a ward activity or as part of professional work).
 You should write, direct, shoot, and edit your video; but do NOT appear in it.

-– Initial meeting with your faculty advisor.
+– Meeting with your faculty advisor.
 You are required to meet with your faculty advisor at least once before submitting your application.
 Faculty advisors are assigned by student’s last name.
 See the table below to find your faculty advisor and their contact information.
-Use this first visit to ask any questions about the program and the application, as well as discuss areas of interest and skill sets and the selection of possible electives.
+Use this visit to ask any questions about the program and the application, as well as discuss areas of interest and skill sets and the selection of possible electives.
 At the end of your meeting, have your advisor sign off that you met on your Media Arts Graduation Plan Packet.
 The way to meet with your advisor is during their office hours or to set up an appointment.
 To make an appointment, please send an email request.

 |First Letter of Student’s Last Name||Faculty Advisor||Office|